SimonXming/concourse-vault-resource/README.md

 * `secret_id`: *Optional.* Use a specific secret id to authenticate.
 This parameter is used only with `auth_method: AppRole`.

 * `github_personal_access_token`: *Optional.* Use a GitHub personal access token to authenticate.
-This parameter is used only with `auth_method: github`.
+This parameter is used only with `auth_method: GitHub`.

 * `tls_skip_verify`: *Optional.* Skips Vault SSL verification by exporting `VAUKT_SKIP_VERIFY=1`.

 ### Example

-Resource configuration using aws-ec2 authentication:
+Resource configuration using Token authentication:

 ``` yaml
 resources: